What I Love Most About A Woman!

 I’m Chilling!

 While I (like many men) am quite easy to satisfy, it’s not simple to find a woman who genuinely embodies what I just talked about.
 The dating scene has been negatively impacted by social media, TikTok challenges, viral trends, and poor guidance.
 People are more focused on power dynamics and control rather than just enjoying each other's company.
 Because of this, I lead the life of a bachelor, yet I remain open to meeting a woman who complements me.
 The real challenge is in finding her.
-Men are very simple, but the world keeps complicating us.
+Sadly, what I’ve realized is that most men aren’t asking for too much.
+In reality, the qualities we seek from women are ones they should have learned in Pre-K and 1st Grade.
+Keep your hands and feet to yourself, say “Excuse me,” share, be kind, and treat others the way you wish to be treated; these are the things I teach my daughter, who is still a toddler.
+I expect her to forget these things, but not grown women.
+I would expect someone whose been living for 30, 35, or 40 years to know better.